 Under certain circumstances, yes.
 This is called “stacking” your benefits.
 If you are eligible for Post-9/11 GI Bill at less than the 100% rate, and are fully eligible for the Hazlewood Exemption, you can use the exemption to cover the remaining tuition not paid by VA.
 Other benefits might be eligible for stacking with Hazlewood.
 Contact the VETS Center to see if your VA Education Benefit qualifies.

-The Hazlewood Exemption is a 150 credit hour tuition exemption for honorably discharged Veterans whose home of record at the time of entry into military service was Texas.
-There are provisions for transferring un-used Hazlewood hours to a dependent child.
-Spouses and children of honorably discharged Texas Veterans with a complete and permanent service-connected disability or who died because of a service connected disability may qualify for the 150 hour exemption.
-Please see the information listed on our website for complete information.
+Spouses and children of honorably discharged Texas Veterans with a complete and permanent service-connected disability or who died because of a service connected disability may also qualify for the exemption.
+Please see the information listed on our website for complete information about eligibility

 VA will adjust all stipends accordingly.
 If you are enrolled 3/4 time, VA will pay you 75% of your benefits.
 If you are enrolled in 1/2 time, VA will pay you 50% of your benefits.
 EXCEPTIONS: those using Post-9/11 GI Bill must be enrolled a MORE THAN HALF TIME to be eligible to receive housing stipend.
 For long semesters, you must enroll in 7 or more hours to qualify for the housing stipend.
 For block courses, you will not be eligible for the housing stipend until you have attended courses totaling 7 or more credit hours for the term.